 If something is plain – or smooth – sailing it’s easy to do.

 I was reading an article recently about the idea of pruning friendships.
 Now, normally you prune a bush or a tree, that is you cut back the branches in winter to allow for new, healthier growth.
 But people have started talking about this in the context of friendships.
 When you think about it, our network of friends is kind of like a plant.
-And if we’re diverting energy to branches that are half-dead, well, you’re spreading yourself thin, that is, you’re not concentrating your energy where it matters.
+And if we’re diverting energy to branches that are half-dead, well, you’re [tooltip tip=”be involved in so many different activities that your time and energy are not used effectively”]spreading yourself thin[/tooltip], that is, you’re not concentrating your energy where it matters.

-Rather than focusing on what’s wrong with our friendships, I’ve been thinking about what I can do to help my relationships thrive, that is, be healthy and vital.
+Rather than focusing on what’s wrong with our friendships, I’ve been thinking about what I can do to help my relationships [tooltip tip=”become very successful or very strong and healthy”]thrive[/tooltip], that is, be healthy and vital.

 Marshall McLuhan, the most insightful media theorist of the past century, wrote the following about the impact of technology on society: